 South Caicos may not be the right destination for everyone.
 The extravagant nightlife, crowded beaches, and bustle of other Caribbean destinations is traded for a unique Hemingwayesque experience.
 Water sports businesses are few, there are only three resorts on the island, and there’s no luxury shopping or casinos.
 However, for those who want to experience the Old Caribbean while it still exists, the Big South offers a truly unique vacation opportunity.

 As a small island, South Caicos offers limited accommodation choices.

-Boasting one of the finest vistas in the Turks and Caicos, the Ocean and Beach Hotel is found a little closer to the town of Cockburn Harbour on an oceanfront bluff.
+Boasting of one of the finest vistas in the Turks and Caicos, the Ocean and Beach Hotel is found a little closer to the town of Cockburn Harbour on an oceanfront bluff.

-A few homestay lodging and vacation rentals are available at times on South Caicos, however the selection isn’t extensive.
+A few homestay lodging and vacation rentals are available at times on South Caicos, however, the selection isn’t extensive.
 Booking typically takes place directly with the accommodation’s owner.

 All-inclusive packages and travel deals, including dining, are available from both of the island’s resorts.
-In addition to the restaurants at the accommodations, a single small café, favoured by locals, is found in town.Where to Stay
+In addition to the restaurants at the accommodations, a single small café, favored by locals, is found in town.

 Scenic soft limestone dune cliffs line much of the island and create countless secluded beaches, many of which go months without seeing a visitor.

 In town, weathered salt warehouses, built from hand-cut limestone blocks, still stand.
-Touring Salt Cay’s historical salt infrastructure is an activity in itself.The Salinas The Boiling Hole History of the Salt Industry
+Touring Salt Cay’s historical salt infrastructure is an activity in itself.

 Due to the small resident population, South Caicos is a little more difficult to travel to than Providenciales and Grand Turk.